WelshDan/smittys-bar/README.md

 **Bugs**

 - Message function is created and the code is added to the 'base.html' file but it does not load.
-- Models in booking and user apps are incorrectly titled as Reservations and Users, instead of Reservation and User
 - Lighthouse = page takes a long time to load, code needs to be cleansed

 **Missing Parts & Issues**

 There are many missing parts to the website:

-- (Manual Testing #18) The Contact US form is not connected
 - Due to a template website used for this, the style.css file contains code that is not used or not connected.
 - Wireframes are not